-SPARX refers to SPARX Group Co., Ltd., itself and the following affiliates: SPARX Asset Management Co., Ltd.; SPARX Asset Trust & Management Co., Ltd.; SPARX Green Energy & Technology Co., Ltd.; SPARX AI & Technologies Investment Co., Ltd.; SPARX Innovation for Future Co., Ltd.; SPARX Asset Management Korea Co., Ltd.; and SPARX Asia Investment Advisors Limited.; and SPARX Capital Investments, Inc.
+SPARX refers to SPARX Group Co.
+Ltd., itself and the following affiliates: SPARX Asset Management Co., Ltd.; SPARX Green Energy & Technology Co., Ltd.; SPARX Asset Trust & Management Co., Ltd.; SPARX AI & Technologies Investment Co., Ltd.; SPARX Innovation for Future Co., Ltd.; SPARX Asset Management Korea Co., Ltd.; SPARX Asia Investment Advisors Limited.; and SPARX Capital Investments, Inc.

 Since its inception in 1989, the vision of SPARX has been to be "the most trusted and respected investment company in the world."
 With that in mind, we have worked to contribute to society by developing its core investment business model and growing its client's assets through an innovative and cutting-edge investment style.

 Major advances have been made in global prosperity since the rise of the free market economy.
 In its backdrop, the market has helped shape new social, economic, corporate, and governance systems.
 As a result of rapid development of society and the consequent rising complexity of these systems, there have been inevitable disruptions, shortcomings, and misalignments in the free market model.
 As an investment company, we recognize our responsibility to constantly reevaluate and contribute to improving inefficient or outdated systems via capital allocation.